zztkm/sonic-pi-tool/README.md

 ## Other tools

-In addition to `sonic-pi-tool` there are two other programs in this project, detailed below.
-Soon they will be deprecated and replaced by `sonic-pi-tool`.
+In addition to `sonic-pi-tool` this project contains `sonic-pi-pipe` and `sonic-pi-logs`.
+These two programs came first and are written in Go.
+Once `sonic-pi-tool` has feature parity with them they will be deprecated.

 Read more about these tools [here][old].